Mic92/nix-update/README.md

 performs naive search and replace to update version numbers.
 This might be a problem if:

-- A file contains the same version string for multiple packages.
 - `name` is used instead of `pname` and/or `${version}` is injected into `name`.

 Related discussions: